rageix/react-course-old/README.md

 ## Introduction

 This repo is meant as a good starting point template for a TypeScript and React Project.
-This contains examples from a React course (hense the name) I am working on.
+This contains examples from a React course (hence the name) I am working on.

 This template includes: